Beamforming Design for Intelligent Reffecting Surface Aided Near-Field THz Communications: System Model

 Assuming that the direct link between the BS and the user is blocked by obstructions, the user can only receive signals that are reflected by the IRS.
-In the THz band, the power gains associated with scattering paths are notably lower compared to the direct line-of-sight (LoS) path, thus we only focus on the LoS channel \cite{wideband_src}.
-The LoS near-field channel between the BS and the IRS at the $m$-th subcarrier is denoted by $\mathbf{g}_m\in\mathbb{C}^{N\times 1}$, whose entries are given by
+In the THz band, the power gains associated with scattering paths are notably lower compared to the direct line-of-sight (LoS) path, thus we only focus on the LoS channel \cite{wideband_src}.\footnote{ It is assumed the channels are perfectly estimated using the pilot-assisted methods \cite{CSI}.} The LoS near-field channel between the BS and the IRS at the $m$-th subcarrier is denoted by $\mathbf{G}_m=\left[\operatorname{vec}\left(\mathbf{g}_m^{1}\right),\cdots,\operatorname{vec}\left(\mathbf{g}_m^{N_t}\right)\right]\in\mathbb{C}^{N\times N_t}$, where the entries of $\mathbf{g}_m^{n_t}$ are given by